 During Q2 2021 and 1H 2021, we recorded an aggregate of \$3.0 million and \$8.8 million of restructuring charges, respectively, consisting of cash charges of \$2.5 million and \$8.2 million, respectively, and non-cash charges of \$0.5 million and \$0.6 million, respectively.
 The cash restructuring charges in Q2 2021 and 1H 2021 consisted primarily of employee termination costs.
 The non-cash restructuring charges in Q2 2021 and 1H 2021 reflect the write-down of both equipment related to disengaged programs and right-of-use (ROU) assets in connection with vacated properties.
-Predominately all of the Q2 2021 restructuring charges pertained to our CCS segment while approximately one half of the 1H 2021 restructuring charges of \$7.3 million and \$15.3 million of restructuring charges, respectively, consisting of cash charges of \$7.1 million and \$13.6 million, respectively, primarily for employee termination costs (including for our commercial aerospace and Industrial businesses), and non-cash charges of \$0.2 million and \$1.7 million, respectively, reflecting the write-down of ROU assets for vacated properties in Q2 2020 and 1H 2020 charges pertained to our ATS segment.
+Predominately all of the Q2 2021 restructuring charges pertained to our CCS segment while approximately one half of the 1H 2021 restructuring charges pertained to our ATS segment, and included actions related to our A&D business.
+During Q2 2020 and 1H 2020, we recorded an aggregate of \$7.3 million and \$15.3 million of restructuring charges, respectively, consisting of cash charges of \$7.1 million and \$13.6 million, respectively, primarily for employee termination costs (including for our commercial aerospace and Industrial businesses), and non-cash charges of \$0.2 million and \$1.7 million, respectively, reflecting the write-down of ROU assets for vacated properties in Q2 2020 and the write-down of certain equipment related to disengaged programs in Q1 2020.
+Two-thirds of the Q2 2020 and 1H 2020 charges pertained to our ATS segment.
 Our restructuring provision at June 30, 2021 was \$5.0 million (December 31, 2020 - \$4.7 million), which we recorded in the current portion of provisions on our consolidated balance sheet.